 Morning View of Corbett National Park Speaking of the jungles, we were excited to be a part of the 3 days exciting tour in and around the park.
 Considered one of the oldest National Parks in India, it attracts thousands of tourists from across the globe.
 Some come here to admire the jungles while others, just to rejuvenate their minds and souls.
 But, when they return back, they utter only one word, which is, amazing.

 We were already mesmerized by the innumerable tales from those who have already been there.
-Apart from the Royal Bengal Tigers, the luminaries of the Kumaon jungles we wanted to witness the great tales of ‘senses-coming-alive in Corbett’ stories.
-Elephant Safari in Corbett An elephant safari as well as a fishing expedition not only sounded fun but also the best option to unwind at the wild.
+Apart from the Royal Bengal Tiger and the luminaries of the Kumaon jungles, we wanted to witness the great tales of ‘senses coming alive in Corbett’.
+Elephant Safari in Corbett An elephant safari as well as a fishing expedition not only sounded fun but also the best option to unwind in the midst of the wild.

 With a well-maintained cottage providing every desirable facility, we never missed the comfort of our homes, and never did we realize that we were camping at the doorway of a jungle.

 The array of accommodations outside the park reinstated how important it is to respect the wildlife habitats and we couldn’t help but love this distance between the jungles and the humans.
 This is how the man who inspired its naming, Jim Corbett, wanted it to be.
 Probably, this is why the world knows Jim Corbett more as a conservationist than as a hunter.

 It is true that he was a hunter and that too of tigers, which is a glory of the Corbett National Park, but the killing was never meant for fun.
 Thus, the fun part at Corbett is strictly restricted to animal spotting only.
 Credits to the conservation project initiated by the park that went on to win accolades around the globe.